axbg/talks/sibiu-web-meetup/presentation/slides.md

 <v-clicks>

-When an offer is received, the receiver creates its own peer instance following a very similar set of steps, accepts the offer and sends the answer back:
+When an offer is received, the receiver creates its own peer instance following a very similar set of steps, accepts the offer, and sends the answer back:
 ```js {none|1|2-6|8|10-11|13|all}
 webSocket.on("receiving-offer", async (payload) => {
   const peerConnection = new RTCPeerConnection(configurations);